 - Credit Score: 600+

-Applying for a Business Loan as a High Risk Borrower Through Fast Capital 360
+Applying for High Risk Small Business Loans Through Fast Capital 360

 Few business owners hit the ground running.
-Companies often go through various trials and tribulations before they find the right formula for success.
-In the process, it’s not uncommon for your credit score to take a hit.
+Companies often go through trials and tribulations before finding the right formula for success.
+Unfortunately, it isn’t uncommon for your credit score to take a hit in the process.

 But if other financial indicators point to a brighter future, there are funding options out there.
 We and other legitimate high risk lenders are here to help you uncover them.
 You can apply for high risk small business funding in 3 simple steps:

 Step 1: Apply in Minutes

 Our online application is quick, easy and only asks for basic business information.
-Most users complete their application in just a few minutes.
+Most users complete an application in a few minutes.

 Step 2: Qualify in Hours

-Following the submission of your application, one of our experienced business advisors will reach out to you in as little as 60 minutes to go over the options your business qualifies for.
+After you submit your application, one of our experienced business advisors will reach out to you in as little as an hour to discuss the financing options your business qualifies for.

 Step 3: Next-Day Funding

-Once you pick your funding program, your funds could be wired to your company bank account the following business day.
+Once you select your funding program, your funds could be wired to your company bank account the next business day.

-If traditional lenders are giving your company a hard time with high-risk small business loans, it’s not the end of the road.
-Apply now for unsecured business funding with Fast Capital 360 and you could have the capital your business needs to grow in as little as 24 hours.
+If conventional lenders are giving your company a hard time with high risk small business loans, it isn’t the end of the road.
+Apply now for unsecured business funding with Fast Capital 360 and you could have the capital your business needs to grow.